 Also of interest is that Arnold has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 19.37% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 21.16% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Arnold is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Arnold is a great place for families with children to consider.
+First of all, many other families with children live here, making Arnold a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Arnold has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Arnold’s overall crime rate is lower than average for the country.

 One of the nice things about Arnold is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Arnold is a very ethnically-diverse town.
 The people who call Arnold home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Arnold residents report their race to be White, followed by Black or African-American.
+Arnold also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.30% of the town’s residents.
 Important ancestries of people in Arnold include German, Irish, English, Italian, and Polish.

 The most common language spoken in Arnold is English.
 Other important languages spoken here include Spanish and Tagalog.